yoadsn/TonguesPlugin/README.md

 - Sender player display name
 - Receiver player name
 - Receiver player display name
-- Message as it was displayed to the client (with names, languages, and every othe formatting applied)
+- Message as it was displayed to the client (with names, languages, and every other formatting applied)

 Local log files are stored under the plugin data folder in the path: `logs/chat/<month>/<day>/chat.<TIMESTAMP>.log`